Mikej81/f5xcs-multi-region-appstack-gcp/README.md

 ## Deployment

-For deployment you can do the traditional terraform commands or use the provided scripts.
+For deployment you can do the traditional terraform commands.

 ```bash
 terraform init